osmond/garmin-dashboard-ajo/README.md

    ```

 5. Vite proxies `/api` requests to `http://localhost:3002` and the server schedules a Garmin sync each midnight.
 Historical data is available at `/api/weekly`.
+6. The daily cron job uses the server's local timezone.
+Set `TZ` before starting the app or adjust the cron expression in `api/index.js` to change it.

 ## Running Tests